vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: None

-A list of identifiers to record in auto-generated trusted certificates.
+A list of identifiers to record in certificates generated by vic-machine.
 If not specified,`vic-machine create` uses the name of the VCH as the organization value.

-It uses IP addresses that you configure on the client interface by using `--client-network-ip`, or by using `--public-network-ip` if the client and public networks share an interface.
+**NOTE**: The `client-ip-address` is used for `CommonName` but not  for  `Organisation`.

 <pre>--organization <i>organization_name</i></pre>